SLINGhub/lancer/README.md

 B. A. and Manandhar, E.
 (2018)](https://doi.org/10.1016/j.talanta.2018.07.046) which is more sensitive than Pearson correlation coefficient.
-Observe that the linear dilution curve gives a higher value compared to than the other two curves.
+Observe that the linear curve gives a higher value compared to than the other two curves.

 ``` r
 lancer::calculate_pra_linear(